danijar/computer-game/ROADMAP.md

     move asset functionality from Model module into a manager move file hash function into a filesystem helper Set shader uniforms from within scripts
+Improve render pass system
+    disable or enable passes while rendering still works by just copying unmodified textures through allow to set texture rendered to screen by a scripting callback at runtime would just pass('screen', { samplers: { 'image_text':'normals' }}); do the trick?
 Meta module system
     loads in all available DLL files
     adds them to the world with their file name as name